🧑🌾ERC20 Campaigns and Applications

 If you want your Constant Product AMM, or lending and borrowing protocol to be fully integrated and supported by Merkl, or to create tailored protocol-campaigns (as we did for Silo and Radiant), please contact us on the Merkl Discord by opening a BD ticket to discuss the integration process.
 Integration allows APRs and TVL calculations.

 Some of the fully supported lending and borrowing protocols on Merkl include Compound, Gearbox, Sturdy, Aave, Ionic.
-For the constant product AMMs, Uniswap V2, Balancer V2, Velodrome V2, Aerodrome V2 and Quickswap V2 are all fully supported.
+For the constant product AMMs: Uniswap V2, Balancer V2, Velodrome V2, Aerodrome V2 and Quickswap V2 are all fully supported.

 Last updated